Skip to content

 July 3, 2025, 11:35 am | Read time: 3 minutes

 Despite disappointing box office numbers, Disney is sticking with the iconic character “Indiana Jones.”
-While Harrison Ford has officially hung up his hat, insiders say the studio is planning a reboot of the series with a younger actor.
-The goal appears to be to appeal to both longtime fans and a new audience with a newly cast lead and fresh concept.
+While Harrison Ford has officially hung up his hat, the studio is reportedly planning a reboot of the series with a younger actor.
+The goal is apparently to appeal to both longtime fans and a new audience with a newly cast lead and fresh concept.

 Disney Plans Reboot of the “Indiana Jones” Series

 With “Indiana Jones and the Dial of Destiny,” Disney aimed to recapture past box office success in 2023.
 However, despite the character’s cult status, the film’s earnings were disappointing.
-With a budget of around $300 million, the film grossed only about $384 million worldwide, which was not enough to cover the high production and marketing costs.
+With a budget of around $300 million, the film grossed only about $384 million worldwide.
+This was not enough to cover the high production and marketing costs.

 Despite the setback, Disney apparently still sees great potential in the brand.
-As industry insider Skyler Shuler reports at “The DisInsider,” Lucasfilm is already working on a comprehensive reboot of the series.
+According to industry insider Skyler Shuler at “The DisInsider,” Lucasfilm is already working on a comprehensive reboot of the series.
 This is not a continuation but a complete restart with a new concept and different cast.
-Although there is no concrete project yet, initial preparations are reportedly underway behind the scenes.
+While there is no concrete project yet, initial preparations are reportedly underway behind the scenes.

-Before Disney makes the project public, it apparently wants to first process the failure of the last film.
-An announcement is likely to occur no sooner than the Disney Expo D23 in 2026.
+Before Disney makes the project public, they apparently want to process the failure of the last film.
+An announcement is likely to occur no earlier than the Disney Expo D23 in 2026.
 The new film is set to continue the series with a younger lead actor.
 Who will take on the iconic role remains unclear.

 More on the topic